socsieng/sendkeys-macos/README.md

 ### Inserting a pause

-A pause can be inserted with the `<p:number>` sequence.
+A pause can be inserted with the `<p:seconds>` sequence.

-By default, the delay between keystrokes is set with the `-d` or `--delay` option where the default is 0.1 second.
+By default, the delay between keystrokes is set with the `-d` or `--delay` option where the default is 0.1 seconds.
 A one-off pause of 1 second can be applied between characters by inserting `<p:1>`.

 ### Special key combinations